browserengineering/book/book/forms.md

 ```

 Now, any time you see something like this, you've got to ask: what if
 the name or the value has an equal sign or an ampersand in it?
-In
+So in
-fact, there is special handling for special characters: "percent
+fact, "percent encoding" replaces all special characters with a
-encoding" replaces all special characters with a percent sign followed
+percent sign followed by those characters' hex codes.
+For example, a
-by those characters' hex codes.
-For example, a space becomes `%20` and
+space becomes `%20` and a period becomes `%2e`.
+Python provides a
-a period becomes `%2e`.
-Python provides a percent-encoding function as
+percent-encoding function as `quote` in the `urllib.parse`
-`quote` in the `urllib.parse` module:
+module:[^why-use-library]

 ``` {.python indent=8}
 for input in inputs: